Monitoring Melissa and Analyzing Results

 Using the Melissa REST API

-The melissa-launcher includes a REST API for tracking job statuses.
-The base URL is by default the local host (accepting exterior connections) on port 8888:
+The melissa-launcher provides a REST API for tracking job statuses.
+By default, the base URL is set to the local host (accessible to external connections) on port 8888.

-But the host URL can be easily controlled in the launcher_config with the bind parameter.
-Similarly, the port number can be changed using the http_port parameter in the launcher_config.
+• Similarly, the port number can be changed by modifying the http_port parameter in the same section.

-An example of how to use the REST API with the python requests library is provided in melissa/launcher/monitoring/terminal_monitor.py (details of script usage shown here).
-Namely, the job information can be retrieved with the following two commands:
+An example of how to use the REST API with the Python requests library can be found in:

 response = requests.get(f'http://127.0.0.1:8888/jobs', headers={'token':'I-2pqnkgVNfdR3U-wUiUbw'}).json()